 – While Drew sets up the trading show booth, Jon explains BKA services to some interested guests.

-– Although Katie assured me it was okay, I felt terrible about asking for an extension.
+– Although Katie assured me it was OK, I felt terrible about asking for a writing extension.

 3. Main clause and essential relative clause.
 This involves the use of a relative pronoun such as where, who, that or which.
 If the relative pronoun is used to clarify a general noun, it is essential and does not require a comma before it.
 If the essential relative clause interrupts a main sentence, do not put commas around it.

 – I like to type in the bedroom where the ceiling fan is located.